EB1811/dev-articles/ZustandStore.md

 # Stop Overcomplicating your State – Try Zustand with Immer

 ## Intro
-With the advent of hooks a lot of React developers have started to move away from Redux as the default state management of choice.
-Redux seems to be an amazing tool for a bygone era, with it's opinionated nature becoming a source of frustration rather than joy.
+With the advent of hooks, a lot of React developers have started to move away from Redux as the default state management of choice.
+One great alternative is Zustand.\
 Zustand is a modern state manager that fits nicely in this world of hooks.
 It is lightweight (only 66.4 kB unpacked), fast, and hooks-based.
 The brilliance of Zustand is that it’s simple yet powerful.

 I stumbled upon Zustand when re-designing our app’s state management.
 The complexity of Redux and immaturity of React Context made us want to move to another state manager.
 Having been burned by Redux’s aforementioned complexity, Zustand drew me in with its promised simplicity, describing itself as a ‘barebones’ state manager.

 Now, I'm going to be demonstrating Zustand using my testing project [starwars-searcher](https://github.com/EB1811/starwars-searcher).
 This is a very simple app that receives star wars planet names from the [swapi api](https://swapi.dev/), and displays them on a list.

-## How to create a store.
+## How to create a store
 First, let's install Zustand.
 ```
 yarn add zustand # or npm install zustand